 Alana Phillips of Norwood decorated her front window with Easter Egg pictures so children walking by can spot them.
-Many other residents did the same and the idea caught on. intendent, board members, and KCS staff.
+Many other residents did the same and the idea caught on.
+KCS staff.

-After a moment of silence and the Pledge of Allegiance to the Flag.
-Charperson Horn relayed the state BOE will meet Thursday, April 9, to address student credits, grades, attendance, and matters which are affecting educators directly.
-Once the Knox County BOE receives the state information from this meeting, it will be relayed to the county it will be relayed to the county.
+After a moment of silence and the Pledge of Allegiance to the Flag, Chairperson Horn relayed the state BOE will meet Thursday, April 9, to address student credits, grades, attendance, and matters which are affecting educators directly.
+Once the Knox County BOE receives the state information from this meeting it will be relayed to the county accordingly.